Causely/documentation/install_agents.md

 ## Observability stack
 - [Prometheus](https://github.com/prometheus-operator/kube-prometheus) Causely leverages Prometheus to query time-series metrics from your applications and infrastructure with exporters for Kafka, MongoDB, MySQL, Postgres, RabbitMQ, Redis along with Java, Python, Golang mutex and garbage collection metrics, and other custom applications.
 - [OpenTelemetry](https://opentelemetry.io/docs/concepts/signals/traces/) Causely leverages OpenTelemetry traces to discover service dependencies and monitor sync and async communication signals
-- [eBPF](https://ebpf.io/what-is-ebpf/) Linux kernel version 5.4 or later is also supported by Causely.
+- [eBPF](https://grafana.com/oss/beyla-ebpf/) Linux kernel version 5.4 or later is also supported by Causely.
 GKE, EKS, and AKS are examples of managed Kubernetes services that have eBPF-enabled kernels by default.
+- [Odigos](https://docs.odigos.io/setup/installation) Causely can leverage Odigos traces to discover service dependencies and monitor sync and async communication signals.
+- [Groundcover](https://www.groundcover.com/product/application-performance-monitoring) Causely can leverage Groundcover instrumentation for http, grpc, database, messaging and other service dependencies.
 - [Datadog](https://docs.datadoghq.com/monitors/) Causely can leverage Datadog monitors for Postgres, Redis, and other integrations.
+- AWS, GCP, and Azure managed services are also supported by Causely.

 ## Access
 - Kubernetes API access is required to install the Causely Helm chart, which includes a deployment and a daemonset.
 - Prometheus endpoint access to query time-series metrics OR
+- OpenTelemetry pipeline to send traces and metrics to Causely
 - Datadog API access to query monitored applications and monitor state

 # Install Agents

-To install the Causely agents, please download the Causely CLI tool using the following command:
+To install the Causely agent, please download the Causely CLI tool using the following command:

 ```shell
 bash -c "$(curl -fksSL https://www.causely.io/install.sh)"